facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests.md

 ---
 layout: default
-title: Facebook C# SDK Docs
+title: Making Synchronous Requests with the Facbeook C# SDK
 ---

+# Making Synchronous Requests with the Facbeook C# SDK

 **Note: Synchronous requests are not supported in Silverlight, Windows Phone and Windows Metro Style apps.
 Refer to [Making Asynchronous Requests](Making Asynchronous Requests) or [Making Asynchronous Requests with Task Parallel Library](Making-Asynchronous-Requests-with-Task-Parallel-Library) or [Making Asynchronous Requests with async await](Making Asynchronous Requests with async await).**